-There are four general categories of settings that you can change on Flickr: Personal Information (default), Privacy and Permissions, Emails and Notifications, and Sharing and Extending.
+There are four general categories of settings that you can change: Personal Information (default), Privacy and Permissions, Emails and Notifications, and Sharing and Extending.
 Click one to edit the settings for that category.

 These settings affect what information of yours is (or appears) on Flickr, and who can see it.

 View Your Order History / Manage Your Subscriptions -- View and manage your subscription to Flickr Pro, as well as any "creations" based on your photos that you have purchased from Flickr.
 You can also add and edit your billing information here.

 Your Safety Level -- Here you can see the general audience settings for your photos and videos on Flickr, as determined by the Flickr staff.
 "Safe" means that anyone can view and share them.
 "Moderate" or "Restricted" means that it is more difficult to find and share your photos (depending on other people's settings).

 (NOTE: This setting may not be available unless you have at least 5 pictures on Flickr.)

 Your Buddy Icon -- Click Edit to replace your profile picture.
 You can replace it with a photo that you've uploaded to Flickr, or one that you upload directly from your computer.

 Your Screen Name -- Click Edit to change the name that represents you on Flickr.